knarbmakes/ifworldscollide/README.md

   * **Damage** The amount of damage each attack with this weapon inflicts.
   * **Effective** VS Type - The defense types that this weapon bypasses, in an attempt to get the CRITICAL attack bonus.
 * **Abilities** A list of special tools and abilities the unit can use during an activation.
 Specific wording to describe the effect.
-* **Condition** An effect applied to a unit.
-If not specified, assume the duration lasts until the end the unit's next activation.
-Can be cleared by any effects that specify they clear conditions.
 * **Activation** The time during which a unit is able to move, attack and use it's abilities.
 * **Cover** Physical (3) Defense Bonus against Ranged and Near attacks.